bernieplug/eepelican/content/blog/reasons-go-global.md

 As you undoubtedly know, the US Amazon market is cutthroat and difficult to get started in.
 If that’s where you started your career as an Amazon merchant, you’ve had to overcome some major challenges.
 This is mostly because it’s so large, and there are bound to be people who had the same ideas as you, only earlier.

 Fortunately, many of the international markets are significantly smaller than the US.
 In 2015, 56% of Amazon’s net revenue came from North America (including Canada), and the remaining 44% was split between *all* other international markets, including the UK, France, Germany, Italy, Spain, and Japan.
-However, the markets are growing quickly - Amazon’s international net revenue doubled between 2012 and 2015.
+However, the markets are growing quickly—Amazon’s international net revenue doubled between 2012 and 2015.

 The smaller size means it’s significantly easier to get started in these markets, as there’s simply less competition.
 Additionally, the fast growth means that these geographies have the potential to become more and more profitable once you get your footing.
-Don’t get too comfortable, however - these markets have been growing for a while now, so the competition isn’t nonexistent any more.
+Don’t get too comfortable, however—these markets have been growing for a while now, so the competition isn’t nonexistent any more.

 Nevertheless, a great example of the accessibility of international Amazon markets is the review count you need to make a splash.
-We’ve found that in order to start making sales in Amazon US, your products need to have anywhere from 30-100 reviews.
-In contrast, you’ll start seeing sales in international markets with as few as 5-10 reviews on your products.
+We’ve found that in order to start making sales in Amazon US, your products need to have anywhere from 30–100 reviews.
+In contrast, you’ll start seeing sales in international markets with as few as 5–10 reviews on your products.

 ### 3 - Efficient Era Offers Tools to Help!